 How it Works

-The chat, forum and bad trader systems have "moderate" links in convenient places.
-These links allow any user to file a complaint against another user for something they said in chat, something they posted in the forum or for a bad trader report they made.
+The forum and bad trader systems have "moderate" links in convenient places.
+These links allow any user to file a complaint against another user for something they posted in the forum or for a bad trader report they made.

 Each complaint is then examined by a GameTZ Moderator.
 The moderator will then "approve" complaints for valid rules violations and "dismiss" others.